AdroitAnandAI/No-Touch-Display-Interface-at-Edge-IoT/README.md

 ## Benefits & Features

-a) To control public kiosks without touching the device
+a) To control public kiosks without touching the device <br>
-b) To control edge devices with gestures and also sound
+b) To control edge devices with gestures and also sound <br>
-c) To efficiently deploy complex AI solutions at the edge
+c) To efficiently deploy complex AI solutions at the edge <br>
-d) Highlight of this project is the usage of efficient Numerical Algorithms along with hardware optimized OpenVINO models to tackle interesting usecases.
+d) Highlight of this project is the usage of efficient Numerical Algorithms along with hardware optimized OpenVINO models to tackle interesting usecases. <br>
-e) Use visual interaction where touch is not possible or advisable
+e) Use visual interaction where touch is not possible or advisable <br>
-f) Multiple facial features are identified and mapped to specific action triggers
+f) Multiple facial features are identified and mapped to specific action triggers <br>
-g) Sound control is done on the edge, without needing the device to be online.
+g) Sound control is done on the edge, without needing the device to be online. <br>
-h) The project demonstrates the capability of Intel OpenVINO to handle multiple Edge AI models in sequence and in parallel.
+h) The project demonstrates the capability of Intel OpenVINO to handle multiple Edge AI models in sequence and in parallel. <br>
 i) Many control inputs are also sourced to demonstrate the flexibility.
-But to deploy a custom solution you can choose controls, as you deem fit.
+But to deploy a custom solution you can choose controls, as you deem fit. <br>
 j) For instance, Gaze control may be ideal for big screen while head pose control for laptop screen.
-Either way, Sound Control can help to accept custom form entries or vocal commands.
+Either way, Sound Control can help to accept custom form entries or vocal commands.  <br>
 k) Gesture-action mapping can also be modified.
-Even the control mode can be switched with gestures.
+Even the control mode can be switched with gestures.  <br> <br>

 ## What is the social impact? (e.g. monetary saving, health and safety improvements, reduced carbon footprint etc.)